Research

 • Current projects:

-• Impact of tillage on Helicoverpa zea overwintering
+• Impact of Bt on Helicoverpa zea mating behavior and mating success

 • Increasing the planting of non-Bt refuge corn through traditional and novel research and Extension methods